-42. I drove to England on my own with my kids for three weeks to go to HEFF, the Home Educating Families’ Festival, and to go camping.
+42. I drove to England on my own with the kids for three weeks for HEFF, the Home Educating Families’ Festival, and to go camping.

 44. The Corona pandemic meant that we had to cancel, postpone or change our personal and my business plans for 2020.
-At the same time, the five of us were all at home enjoying the time together!
+At the same time, the five of us were all at home enjoying the time we got to spend together.
 I now do most of my coaching and courses online and am working more internationally.
-We weren’t able to travel England to see my family but we did manage to go to Denmark and the sea for a change of scenery during the summer.
-My children and I all celebrated our first Corona birthdays.
+We weren’t able to travel to England to see my family but we did manage to drive to Denmark and the sea for a change of scenery during the summer.
+The kids and I all celebrated our first Corona birthdays.

 The Corona year 2020 to 2021.